 The robots carry the digital acoustic monitoring instrument or DMON, a passive acoustic instrument that is capable of recording and processing audio in realtime.
-We have implemented a low-frequency detection and classification system (LFDCS; Baumgartner and Mussoline 2011) on the DMON to identify marine mammals calls from a variety of autonomous platforms, including gliders, profiling floats, and moorings (Baumgartner et al. 2013).
-The LFDCS produces pitch tracks of sounds with relatively high signal-to-noise ratios (> 10 dB above background).
-Pitch tracks describe changes in the fundamental frequency (pitch) of a call over time.
+We have implemented a low-frequency detection and classification system (LFDCS; Baumgartner and Mussoline 2011) on the DMON to identify marine mammal calls from a variety of autonomous platforms, including gliders, profiling floats, and moorings (Baumgartner et al. 2013).
+The LFDCS produces pitch tracks of sounds, which describe changes in the frequency (pitch) of a call over time.
 Scientists typically examine spectrograms to identify marine mammal calls, such as the one below, and pitch tracks are derived from these spectrograms.

 Play the audio depicted in the spectrogram above (sped up by a factor of 12 to make these low-frequency calls audible)